Eximchain/vault-guardian-design/README.md

 ![Guardian Network Protocol](protocol-diagram.jpg)

 1. User POSTs to the Vault plugin at `/guardian`, an unauthenticated endpoint, including their Okta username & password in the body.
 2. Plugin GETs the user from the Okta API at [`/api/v1/users/:username`](https://developer.okta.com/docs/api/resources/users#get-user-with-login), verifying they really exist in our installation.
+At this point, the plugin should also check to see if that user is already registered.
 3. Plugin registers user with core Vault by POSTing to [`/auth/okta/users/:username`](https://www.vaultproject.io/api/auth/okta/index.html#register-user).
-They are automatically given the `guardianUser` policy which gives them access to the `/guardian/sign` endpoint.
+They are automatically given the `Enduser` policy which gives them access to the `/guardian/sign` endpoint.
 4. Plugin creates a key for the user by POSTing to core Vault at [`/secret/:username`](https://www.vaultproject.io/api/secret/kv/kv-v1.html#create-update-secret).
 Stores the mnemonic, HD_PATH, and raw file, just good measure.
 5. Plugin uses the earlier credentials to perform a login on behalf of the user, POSTing to core Vault at [`/auth/okta/login/:username`](https://www.vaultproject.io/api/auth/okta/index.html#login).
 Core Vault handles checking those credentials against the Okta servers.
 6. Plugin returns the [client token](https://www.vaultproject.io/api/auth/okta/index.html#sample-response-5) to the user so they can make a sign call.